m-bain/whisperX/README.md

     whisperx path/to/audio.wav --model large-v2 --diarize --highlight_words True

+You can also customize the highlight color (useful for different subtitle rendering engines):

+    whisperx path/to/audio.wav --highlight_words True --highlight_color red
+    whisperx path/to/audio.wav --highlight_words True --highlight_color "#00ff00"

 To run on CPU instead of GPU (and for running on Mac OS X):

     whisperx path/to/audio.wav --compute_type int8 --device cpu